yarisvt/tyk-docs/tyk-docs/content/advanced-configuration/transform-traffic/endpoint-designer.md

 ## Global Settings

-In some cases you will want to set global settings that happen to all paths that are managed by Tyk.
+In some cases, you will want to set global settings that happen to all paths that are managed by Tyk.
 The **Global Version Settings** section will enable you to perform a common API management task of injecting custom headers into request data.

 These headers can also include **metadata that is part of the session object** to better qualify the inbound request.

 ### Versions

-At the top of the Endpoint Designer you can see which version you are currently editing.
-If you have more than one option, selecting it from the drop-down will load it's endpoint configuration into the editor.
+At the top of the Endpoint Designer, you can see which version you are currently editing.
+If you have more than one option, selecting it from the drop-down will load its endpoint configuration into the editor.

 ## Debugging